sjentsch/lsjDocs/Ch04/Ch04_Descriptives_5.rst

 percentiles.
 However, the problem with doing this is that “is is lonely at the top”.
-Suppose that my friend had only collected a sample of 1000 people (still a pretty big sample for the purposes of testing a new questionnaire, I would like to add), and this time gotten, let us say, a mean of 16 out of 50 with a standard deviation of 5.
+Suppose that my friend had only collected a sample of 1000 people (still a pretty big sample for the purposes of testing a new questionnaire, I would like to add), and this time had gotten, let us say, a mean of 16 out of 50 with a standard deviation of 5.
 The problem is that almost certainly not a single person in that sample would be as grumpy as me.